A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Experiments

 \subsection{Evaluation Protocol}

-For each test triplet $(h, r, t)$, we corrupt either the head (corresponding to the link prediction query $(?, r, t)$) or the tail entity and rank the correct entity among all entities in the KG.
-Following \citep{bordes2013translating}, we use the filtered evaluation setting i.e. the rank of a target entity is not affected by alternate correct entities.
-We report results on standard evaluation metrics: Mean Reciprocal Rank (MRR), Hits@1, Hits@3 and Hits@10.
+For a link prediction query, \eg, $(h, r, ?)$, the model scores all candidate triplets $\mathcal{C} = \{(h, r, t^{'}), t^{'} \in \mathcal{E}\}$ and ranks the correct entity in the list.
+Following \citet{bordes2013translating}, we use the filtered evaluation setting \ie, the rank of a target entity is not affected by alternate correct entities.
+We report results on standard evaluation metrics: Mean Reciprocal Rank (MRR), Hits@1, Hits@3, and Hits@10.